mfractor/mfractor.github.io/docs/xamarin-forms/analysis.md

 Once MFractor has a copy of the Xaml DOM, it *symbolicates* the xaml document.
 In this step all Xaml nodes are resolved to their corresponding .NET class, all attributes are resolved to properties, fields or methods and all markup extension expressions are parsed.

-It may take a little while for MFractor to parse and symbolicate the Xaml DOM the first time a solution opens, you might see a tooltip informing you that MFractor is not quite ready to analyse the document:
+It may take a little while for MFractor to parse and symbolicate the Xaml DOM the first time a solution opens.
+While it's consuming the Xaml document, you might see a tooltip informing you that MFractor is not quite ready to analyse the document:

 ![xaml document parsing](/img/forms/doc-parsing.png)